unstoppablecarl/navinator/README.md

 navinator
 =========

-A php package for fexibly managing navigation data
+A php package for fexibly managing navigation template data.